Sunday, April 29, 2018

 In 1969, Pink Floyd was touring with a show that was alternatively titled “The Man and The Journey” and “The Massed Gadgets of Auximenes.”
 The show was a concept that involved two parts.
 The first was about a man going through the usual bits of daily life, and the second was some kind of journey, possibly more cerebral than physical.

-At one point, the band considered issuing a live album of the show, but ultimately decided to go in a different direction and issued Ummagumma.
+At one point, the band considered issuing a live album of the show but ultimately decided to go in a different direction and issued Ummagumma.
 One of the problems may have been the length of the program.
-Pink Floyd recently released the compilation box set The Early Years, 1965-1972 that includes a show recorded in Amsterdam that runs about 84 minutes.
+Pink Floyd recently released the compilation box set The Early Years, 1965-1972, which includes a show recorded in Amsterdam that runs about 84 minutes.

 Ummagumma included live recordings on sides one and two, and studio recordings on sides three and four.
 However, the studio cuts were actually solo recordings – each member of the band got half a side.